johanf85/home-assistant-heating-configuration/index.md

 # My home smart heating configuration with the use of Home Assistant

-Home Assistant is Open Source software that runs on various devices like a Raspberry Pi and acts as a central server for smart home devices and/or self build modules to make automatizations in the home.
+Home Assistant is Open Source software that runs on various devices, for instance Raspberry Pi, and acts as a central server for smart home devices and/or self build modules to make automatizations in the home.
 It has an active community and a large library of integrations with products on the market.
+Home Assistant is a non-cloud system, wich means there is no dependance on external cloud service.

 ![https://www.home-assistant.io/](https://user-images.githubusercontent.com/43075793/110300847-b4172f00-7ff7-11eb-94d2-3394992bd090.png)

+With the use of Home Assistant I created a smart thermostat, which I was able to customize to my personal situation.
+Against low costs.
+In this document I will describe my configuration for others to benefit.
+I am Dutch, so the names I chose for various entities are in Dutch.

 *   TOC
     {:toc}